Mindar/awesome-pcb/README.md

 ## <a name="software"></a>EDA Software
 - [KiCAD](http://kicad-pcb.org/) free and open source EDA software, had some pretty big updates and improvements recently
 - [geda](http://pcb.geda-project.org/) free and open source
+- [Fritzing](https://fritzing.org/) free and open source if you compile it yourself.
+A binary download costs 9 €.
 - [EAGLE](https://www.autodesk.de/products/eagle/free-download) free for smaller boards
+- Target 3001! not open source, but free for small personal boards
 - Altium Designer, not free or open source
 - Orcad, not free or open source

 ## <a name="guidelines"></a>PCB Design guidelines/recommendations
 Please note that the following guidelines/recommendations are the result of my own experience designing pcbs.
-- Add test pads for power, ground and important signals
+- Add test pads or preferably actual test-pins for power, ground and important signals
+- Mark important test pins with a descriptive name if possible (e.g. "temperature", "V_out", "threshold set")
-- Put pin names on the PCB
+- mark all pin names on the PCB
+- mark all important connectors, e.g. "Sensor-Input", "UART", "I2C", even obvious things such as "USB"
+- mark polarity of all polarized components such as diodes, connectors, electrolytic capacitors
+- clearly mark pin 1 of all ICs and connectors, preferably additionally mark IC footprints the same way the IC itself is marked (e.g. chamfered edges or pin 1 marking)
-- Put reference designators for every component on the PCB
+- Put reference designators for every component on the PCB if you have the space.
+Otherwise create a pdf or printout of the board that contains reference designators.
 - Don't use text smaller than 0.8mm
 - Add more test pads for ground (and other voltages/signals)
-- Put polarity icon(s) on the silkscreen next to power connections
+- Put polarity icon(s) on the silkscreen next to power connections.
+In particular Barrel Jacks.
-- Put min and max voltage on the silkscreen next to power connections
+- Put minimum and maximum input/output voltage on the silkscreen next to power connections.
+E.g. "12-24 VDC" or "48 VAC".
+If you have tighter voltage tolerances than 10% add it to the silkscreen.
-- Put max current on the silkscreen next to power connections
+- Put max current draw or max current sourcing capability on the silkscreen next to power connections. e.g. "3A"
-- Put version text on the silkscreen
+- Put version number and date on the silkscreen.
+E.g. "v1.0 November 2020" or "V2 07/2015"
 - Add even more ground test pads
-- Round all pcb corners
+- Round all external pcb corners to prevent injury.
+Your PCB **WILL** be handled by humans at some point.
+Don't skimp on this.
+Any injuries from sharp edges will be your fault.
-- Place M4 mounting holes on diagonal ends of the PCB or preferrably in all 4 corners
+- Depending on PCB size and weight, place M2.5, M3 or M4 mounting holes on opposite ends of the PCB or preferrably in all 4 corners
 - More.
 Ground.
 Testpads.
-- Use 0603 SMD components wherever possible
+- Use 0603 SMD components whereiver possible for automated assembly.
-- Try to use E12-series resistor, capacitor and inductor values
+- Try to use E12-series resistor, capacitor and inductor values first, bevore going to E24, E48, etc.
-- Create a BOM containing at least the part's reference designator, part name/number and resistance/capacitance value
+- Create a BOM containing each part's reference designator, part name/number and resistance/capacitance value, manufacturer part number, seller link
-- When designing break-away sections, use a slot of at least 2mm width, for tabs add mousebites/vias in line with the board edge
+- When designing break-away sections, use a slot of at least 2mm width, for tabs add mousebites/vias **in line with the board edge** do not recess them into the board.
+Make sure whoever breaks it sands it down.
-- Create at least an A4 summary of the documentation
+- Create at least an A4 summary documentation, which should include a picture of the assembled board.
+- For microcontroller boards add a UART pin for debugging somewhere on the board

 ## Status LEDs
 - Make LEDs as dark as possible and as bright as necessary.
 Status LEDs should not be bright enough to illuminate anything, only bright enough to recognize they're on.